amadduri/glm2dot/README.md

 ## Dependencies

-glm2dot was most recently tested by the authors with
+glm2dot was most recently tested with

-- Ruby 2.1.5
+- Ruby 2.3.7
-- Graphviz 2.38
+- Graphviz 2.40.1

 and will likely work with those versions or newer.